redkyn/assigner/TUTORIAL.md

 ### Creating student repositories

-Once you have created a base repo, you can make student repos from it by running `assigner assign hw1`.
+Once you have created a template repo, you can make student repos from it by running `assigner assign hw1`.
 This step *only* creates the repositories; it does not add the students to them.
 You should open GitLab and verify that the students' repo contents look correct.
 Each repository should be named something along the lines of `2017-FS-A-hw1-bob123`.

-By default, `assigner assign` copies only the `master` branch from the base repo.
+By default, `assigner assign` copies only the `master` branch from the template repo.
 Typically, this is what you want.
 If you wish to upload different branches, you can pass the `--branch` flag and list the branches you want to push.
-For example, let's say that in addition to the `master` branch, you want to provide your students with a copy of the `devel` branch from the base repo.
+For example, let's say that in addition to the `master` branch, you want to provide your students with a copy of the `devel` branch from the template repo.
 To do so, you'd run `assigner assign hw1 --branch master devel`.

 ### Opening the assignment to students